iscc/iscc-specs/docs/specification.md

 For public discussion of issues for this specification please use the Github issue tracker: <https://github.com/iscc/iscc-specs/issues>.

+If you want to chat with developers join us on Telegram at <https://t.me/iscc_dev>.

 The latest published version of this specification can be found at <http://iscc.codes/specification/>.

 Public review, discussion and contributions are welcome.